 [*] How to Install: If you want to learn to install the Minimal ADB and Fastboot Tool on the computer, then head over to How to install Minimal ADB Fastboot Tool page.

 [*] Compatibility Issue: You may face compatibility issues with v1.0 to v1.3 on Windows 8, 8.1, and Windows 10.
-To fix this, either run the setup with a compatibility mode set for Windows XP or use the tool’s latest version.
+Either run the setup with a compatibility mode set for Windows XP or use the tool’s latest version to fix this.

 [*] Setup ADB and Fastboot using Android SDK: If you want to learn to set up the ADB and fastboot files using the Android SDK package, then head over to How to setup ADB and Fastboot Drivers page.